What is salvation?

 God is our Victor and our Victory.

-God often gives a person a gentle peaceful yet insistent urge to accept it as truth for us.
+God often gives a person a gentle peaceful yet insistent urge to accept it as truth for them personally.

 Some folk may find this hard to believe that GOD Himself is salvation.